kedro-org/kedro/docs/source/tutorial/set_up_experiment_tracking.md

 This will specify the creation of the `SQLiteStore` under the `/data` subfolder, using the `SQLiteStore` setup from your installed Kedro-Viz plugin.

 Please ensure that your installed version of Kedro-Viz is at least version 4.1.1 onwards.
 This step is crucial to enable experiment tracking features on Kedro-Viz, as it is the database used to serve all run data to the Kedro-Viz front-end.
-Once this step is complete, you can either proceed to [set up the tracking datasets](#set-up-tracking-datasets) or [set up your nodes and pipelines to log metrics](#set-up-your-nodes-and-pipelines-to-log-metrics); these two activities are interchangeable.
+Once this step is complete, you can either proceed to [set up the tracking datasets](#set-up-tracking-datasets) or [set up your nodes and pipelines to log metrics](#set-up-your-nodes-and-pipelines-to-log-metrics); these two activities are interchangeable, but both should be completed to get a working experiment tracking setup.

 ## Set up tracking datasets